binaryage/totalspaces-i18n/readme.md

 ## The Workflow

-## Pre-release info warning: The scripts mentioned here are in development, they will be available soon.

 ### Initial step

 1. [fork this project](http://help.github.com/fork-a-repo) on GitHub
 2. [clone your fork](http://help.github.com/remotes) (let's assume you have it in `~/totalspaces-i18n`)
 3. make sure you have [installed latest TotalSpaces](http://totalspaces.binaryage.com/changes) version
-4. `cd ~/totalspaces-i18n` and run `./bin/dev.sh`
+4. `cd ~/totalspaces-i18n` and run `./bin/dev.sh langname` - where langname should be the two character language code from [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 ### Development

 1. edit files
-2. validate your changes with `rake validate` (before first run execute `sudo gem install cmess` to install supporting library)
+2. validate your changes with `rake validate` (before first run execute `sudo gem install cmess` to install supporting library - you may also need to gem install iconv)
 3. use `./bin/restart.sh` to restart TotalSpaces to reflect your changes
 4. commit if needed - you can `./bin/commit.sh`
 5. goto 1